[updated Dec 12, 2018]

 This is the trap of giving the world the power to assign you your value by either performing well or acquiring a badge or behaving yourself; a status symbol that says you deserve approval.
 In the monkey’s case, it’s his bananas, and it always involves one monkey being up, and another down in the pecking order.
 It is a process that relies upon some people being elevated to the role of quasi-God (celebrities, Nobel Prize winners, billionaires etc) and some being lowered to the role of servant (the rest of us) waiting for crumbs from the master’s table; waiting to be awarded ‘freedom’ by a designated superior, whom we look to as a role model.

 All this is the Ego at work – that variable that functions as gofer in the world; inflating itself or diminishing itself according to forces that act upon it.
 Your Ego is what hurts when someone offends or dismisses you.
 But your Ego is not your life.
-Your value is inherent within you by virtue of the gift that you were originally given: your precious, very short, very unique life.
+Your value is inherent within you by virtue of the gift that you were originally given by the unfathomable mystery of ife itself: your precious, very short, very unique life.
+Once you realise that this source of Creation is the only real authority, and that no other person is either above you or below you in value, then it can set you free to accept yourself as embodying value that cannot be increased or diminished by anyone else.
+Any and all attempts to do so are expressions of the insecure Ego.

 Your Spiritual Path